 Tour de France winner, Geraint Thomas, has delivered one of three voiceovers for the advert, which encourages key workers to use Our Frontline to access support.
 Radio 1 DJ and ‘I’m a Celebrity Get Me Out Of Here’ contestant Adele Roberts, a long time campaigner for young people’s mental health, has also provided a voiceover, along with spoken-word poet and mental health campaigner, Hussain Manawer.
 Key workers can call or text a trained volunteer and access specially developed online resources, toolkits and advice to support their mental health and emotional wellbeing through this challenging time.

-The Duke of Cambridge has sent a personal message thanking frontline workers for all that they are doing at this time, and raising awareness of the mental health and bereavement support that Our Frontline provides to those who need it.
+The Prince of Wales has sent a personal message thanking frontline workers for all that they are doing at this time, and raising awareness of the mental health and bereavement support that Our Frontline provides to those who need it.